conradolandia/QDarkStyleSheet/docs/custom_palettes.rst

     # qss_file = QFile(":/qss_icons/light/lightstyle.qss")

 .. note::
-   **Theme Consistency**: By using standard 'dark' and 'light' IDs, your custom themes follow the same pattern as built-in themes, making them more intuitive and potentially compatible with future versions of QDarkStyleSheet.
+   **Theme Consistency**: By using standard 'dark' and 'light' IDs, your custom themes follow the same pattern as built-in themes, making them more intuitive and fully compatible with the current QDarkStyleSheet API.

 Color Selection Guidelines